iann0036/tf-cfn-provider/docs/providers/azurerm/RoleDefinition.md

 ### Permissions Properties

-`Action` - (Optional) One or more Allowed Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
+`Actions` - (Optional) One or more Allowed Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
 See ['Azure Resource Manager resource provider operations'](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) for details.

-`DataAction` - (Optional) One or more Allowed Data Actions, such as `*`, `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read`.
+`DataActions` - (Optional) One or more Allowed Data Actions, such as `*`, `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read`.
 See ['Azure Resource Manager resource provider operations'](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) for details.

-`NotAction` - (Optional) One or more Disallowed Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
+`NotActions` - (Optional) One or more Disallowed Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
 See ['Azure Resource Manager resource provider operations'](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) for details.

-`NotDataAction` - (Optional) One or more Disallowed Data Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
+`NotDataActions` - (Optional) One or more Disallowed Data Actions, such as `*`, `Microsoft.Resources/subscriptions/resourceGroups/read`.
 See ['Azure Resource Manager resource provider operations'](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) for details.

 ## Return Values